 Reading Time: < 1 minute

-With cooler weather upon us, it’s time for warming cereals and hot breakfasts.
+With cold weather here (I hope), it’s time for warming cereals and hot breakfasts.

 And, in this time of more people working from home, there may be an opportunity to prepare porridges and hot cereals to eat while working in your home office.